Do you want to display the estimated time it takes to read your WordPress blog posts?

 You can also adjust the reading speed.
 By default, the plugin calculates reading time by estimating 275 words per minute reading speed.

-There is also an option to include comments and images in estimating the time it will take to read the blog post.
+There is also an option to include comments and images when estimating the time it will take to read the blog post.

 Next, you can head over to the ‘Read Time’ tab to customize the exact text that will appear.